jayoung/MalikLab_bioinformaticsResources/notes/FHCRC_compute_resources.md

 # Running a bunch of sbatch jobs, on multiple samples

-If you want to get fancy, and run the same command on a set of inputs, you might want to set up a **"slurm script"** that will look something like this:
+If you want to get fancy, and run the same command on a set of inputs, you might want to set up a **"slurm script"** (a.k.a. **"sbatch script") that will look something like this:

 ```
 #!/bin/bash